Arena of Valor: Development

 The soundtrack for Arena of Valor was composed by TiMi Audio Lab in cooperation with different music composers each year, such as Jeff Broadbent in late 2016, Hans Zimmer and Lorne Balfe in 2017, Matthew Carl Earl and Obadiah Brown-Beach in 2018, Russell Brower, Paul Lipson, and Tom Salta in 2019, Yang Lee and Michal Cielecki in 2020, all creating a different atmosphere compared to the original score with Chinese music instruments in Honor of Kings.
-Arena of Valor also features The Veda language, a constructed fictional language along with its polypersonal descendants, such as Afata, Gandal (the "impure language" of humans), and G'vunna (Zudǝllǝ g’Vunnǝ, the "language from the abyss" of the Lokheim) for different characters from different factions.
+Arena of Valor also features The Veda language, a constructed fictional language along with its polypersonal descendants, such as Afata, Gandal (the "impure language" of humans), and G'vunna (Zudǝllǝ g'Vunnǝ, the "language from the abyss" of the Lokheim) for different characters from different factions.
 These languages were created by David J. Peterson (also well known for creating the Dothraki and Valyrian languages in Game of Thrones) to make the game more interesting.

 Arena of Valor has a wide variety of publishers for different regions.
-Arena of Valor was first launched in Taiwan on 12 October 2016, by Garena, following a two-week closed beta testing period.
-On 21 November 2016, Garena launched Arena of Valor in Vietnam and become one of the most successful mobile games in this country.
-On 26 December 2016, Garena launched Arena of Valor in Thailand.
-On 17 October 2017, Garena launched Arena of Valor in Malaysia, Singapore, and the Philippines, where a majority of the gaming community plays mobile games.
+Arena of Valor was first launched in Taiwan on October 12, 2016, by Garena, following a two-week closed beta testing period.
+On November 21, 2016, Garena launched Arena of Valor in Vietnam and become one of the most successful mobile games in this country.
+On December 26, 2016, Garena launched Arena of Valor in Thailand.
+On October 17, 2017, Garena launched Arena of Valor in Malaysia, Singapore, and the Philippines, where a majority of the gaming community plays mobile games.
 Garena decided to combine these three countries in one server.
-In South Korea, the game was published by Netmarble on 26 April 2017.
-The game was released in European markets by Level Infinite on 10 August 2017, and was released in North America and Latin America on 19 December 2017.
-On 28 June 2018, Level Infinite implemented "Asia server" unannounced.
+In South Korea, the game was published by Netmarble on April 26, 2017.
+The game was released in European markets by Level Infinite on August 10, 2017, and was released in North America and Latin America on December 19, 2017.
+On June 28, 2018, Level Infinite implemented "Asia server" unannounced.
 This server included Australia, New Zealand, Myanmar, Laos, Cambodia, and Brunei.
-In Japan, DeNA cooperated with TiMi to launch Arena of Valor on 30 November 2018.
+In Japan, DeNA cooperated with TiMi to launch Arena of Valor on November 30, 2018.

 Nintendo announced a deal with Tencent Games to bring Arena of Valor to the Nintendo Switch for international markets, as well as forming a partnership to ship Nintendo Switch consoles into China.
 The game was announced to be released for the Nintendo Switch during the September 2017 Nintendo Direct presentation.
-A closed beta became available for the platform on 28 June 2018, and participants received an in-game skin for one of the characters.
+A closed beta became available for the platform on June 28, 2018, and participants received an in-game skin for one of the characters.